danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 Check out what each file means on the following [link](https://hifiasm.readthedocs.io/en/latest/interpreting-output.html).
 For the following steps we will use the Helicops_angulatus_NP4.asm.bp.p_ctg.gfa file which is the primary genome assembly.

-## 1.3 Busco analysis of assembled genome
+## 1.3 [Busco](https://busco.ezlab.org/) analysis of assembled genome

+- BUSCO estimates the completeness and redundancy of processed genomic data based on universal single-copy orthologs.
+Read complete paper [here](https://doi.org/10.1093/molbev/msab199)
+- Analysis performed in the MENDEL cluster
+- path for BUSCO analysis: /home/dgarcia/mendel-nas1/PacBio/Helicops_angulatus_Aug2024/busco

+### 1.3 Results from Busco analysis of assembled